 The hip-hop community has been waiting and speculating on Playboi Carti‘s forthcoming sophomore album Whole Lotta Red since August 2018, when the rapper revealed the project’s title in a recording.
 For a whole year now, the album has managed to remain both elusive and yet frustratingly accessible, as leak-after-leak has plagued the otherwise tight-lipped Carti.

 In a series of leaks, interviews and performances, Carti has revealed details as fluidly has he negates them, leaving an uncertain catalogue of information and rumors circulating about the project.
 To give some much-needed clarity, here’s a rundown of everything we know so far about Playboi Carti’s Whole Lotta Red.

 ‘Whole Lotta Red’ release date

+This isn’t the first time Carti has suggested a release date.
 In a June interview with the Fader, Carti indicated his album could be finished soon, saying “I could be done if I wanted to.
 I’m just trying to top shit.
 I might make the hardest song ever tomorrow.”

 Then in late July the rapper was a bit more revealing, but still frustratingly vague, when he announced at a show that he’s “trying” to drop the album “in the next 60 days.”
 This puts the release of the project at the end of September.